BettercareHealth/bettercare/maternal-mental-health/test-1.md

 3. Which mental illnesses are known as Common Mental Disorders?
 	1. Depression and Anxiety
 	1. Schizophrenia and Post-Traumatic Stress Disorder
-	1. Bipolar Affective Disorder and Obsessive-Compulsive Disorder
+	1. Bipolar affective disorder and obsessive–compulsive disorder
 	1. TB and HIV/ AIDS
 4. How can mental illness affect the baby?
 	1. It is caused by a virus and so crosses the placental barrier